 BIOL& 211 5 credits

 Covers the structure and function of cells, metabolism, energetics, cell reproduction, and Mendelian and molecular genetics.
+Includes an introduction to the basic principles of bioinformatics.
 Recommended for science majors, pre-professional students and allied health majors.
-Includes laboratory.
-Prerequisites: recent college-level chemistry class (CHEM&121) with a "C" grade or better or equivalent or instructor permission.
+Includes lab component.
+Prerequisites: recent chemistry class recommended.

 BIOL& 212 5 credits